 Coach Dean believes team success at the high school level isn’t about success in competition, but rather is about character development.
 “I am not focused solely on performance at the high school level, but developing the athlete/individual for success well into adulthood,” he says.

-Even given that perspective, Coach Dean’s teams have accolades to show for their hard work and development.
-His boys and girls have set numerous school records in recent years, and have been top-five finishers in several recent races, including a third place finish for the girls’ team in the 2015 and 2014 State Championships, as well as a school record in 2015 for the boys’ 5,000 meter race.
+Still, Coach Dean’s teams have accolades to show for their hard work and development.
+His boys and girls have set numerous school records in recent years, and they have been top-five finishers in several recent races.
+That includes third-place finishes for the girls' team in the 2015 and 2014 State Championships, as well as a school record in 2015 for the boys’ 5,000 meter race.

 Coach Dean was named 3A Metro League Coach of the Year in 2013.

-Coach Dean is also a full-time member of our arts department.
+Coach Dean is also a full-time member of the Kent Denver School arts department.
 He teaches Photography I, II, III and IV in the Upper School.
 He also coaches Track and Field in the Spring.